 will not be covered under this Policy except Medically Necessary services for the initial repair or replacement of sound natural teeth which are damaged as a result of an Accident will be covered under this Policy.
 The following will not be covered under this Policy, even if they are related to an Accident:

-- I. orthodontics;
+- I. orthodontics:

-- II. dentofacial orthopedics; or
+- II. dentofacial orthopedics;

+- III.
+Orthognathic surgery; or

-- III. related appliances.
+- IV. related appliances.